pexels william fortunato 6141099

 Signs and Symptoms of Mental Health Issues in Gen Z

 • Anxiety and Depression: Symptoms such as constant worry, fatigue, and sadness can signal underlying mental health conditions.
-For instance, a college sophomore may withdraw from social events, finding it hard to concentrate on their studies due to persistent feelings of worry or sadness.
+For instance, a college sophomore may withdraw from social events, finding it hard to concentrate on their studies due to persistent feelings of worry or sadness or having no boundaries.

 • Substance Abuse: Some may turn to drugs or alcohol as a way to cope with stress.
 For example, a young adult working multiple jobs while in school may resort to alcohol to temporarily numb their overwhelming stress.